Famous popiah and Peranakan kueh chang shops are latest additions to NHB’s heritage galleries

 “While it is important to keep up with the times, we have to remember our beginnings and traditions,” he added.

-Other businesses that are part of the NHB initiative include Peranakan restaurant Guan Hoe Soon Restaurant, Joo Chiat Fei Fei Wanton Mee, Sin Heng Bak Koot Teh and D’Bunz.
+Other businesses that are part of the NHB initiative include Peranakan restaurant Guan Hoe Soon Restaurant, Joo Chiat Fei Fei Wanton Noodle House, Sin Heng Claypot Bak Koot Teh and D’Bun.